lomes0/lomes0/README.md

-### Hello Friend
+### Hello Friend...

 Hello, friend.
 Hello, friend.
 That’s lame.
-Maybe I should give you a name.
-But that’s a slippery slope.
+Maybe I should give you a name.<br/>But that’s a slippery slope.
 You’re only in my head.
 We have to remember that.